bids-standard/bids-specification/src/02-common-principles.md

 1. Under a `derivatives/` subfolder in the root of the source BIDS dataset folder to make a clear distinction between raw data and results of data processing.
     A data processing pipeline will typically have a dedicated directory under which it stores all of its outputs.
     Different components of a pipeline can, however, also be stored under different subfolders.
-    There are few restrictions on the directory names; it is RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (for example, `AFNI-blurring`, `AFNI-noblurring`, etc.).
+    There are few restrictions on the directory names; it is RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (for example, `AFNI-blurring`, `AFNI-noblurring`, and so on).
-    For the sake of consistency, the subfolder name SHOULD be the `GeneratedBy.Name` field in `data_description.json`, optionally followed by a hyphen and a suffix (see [Derived dataset and pipeline description][derived-dataset-description]).
+    For the sake of consistency, the subfolder name SHOULD be the `GeneratedBy.Name` field in `data_description.json`,
+    optionally followed by a hyphen and a suffix (see [Derived dataset and pipeline description][derived-dataset-description]).

     Example of derivatives with one directory per pipeline: